lunarmodules/ldoc/docs/doc.md

 As an extension, you're allowed to use '@param' tags in table definitions.
 This makes it possible to use type alias like '@string' to describe fields, since they will expand to 'param'.

+Another modifier understood by LDoc is `opt`.
+For instance,

+    ---- testing [opt]
+    -- @param one
+    -- @param[opt] two
+    -- @param three
+    -- @param[opt] four
+    function two (one,two,three,four)
+    end
+    ----> displayed as: two (one [, two], three [, four])

+This modifier can also be used with type aliases.
+If a value is given for the modifier then LDoc can present this as the default value for this optional argument.

+    --- a function with typed args.
+    -- If the Lua function has varargs, then
+    -- you may document an indefinite number of extra arguments!
+    -- @string name person's name
+    -- @int age
+    -- @string[opt='gregorian'] calender optional calendar
+    -- @int[opt=0] offset optional offset
+    -- @treturn string
+    function one (name,age,...)
+    end
+    ----> displayed as: one (name, age [, calender='gregorian' [, offset=0]])

+(See `tests/styles/four.lua`)

 ## Fields allowed in `config.ld`